gavaar/gavaar/README.md

         <img height="16px" src='https://cdn.jsdelivr.net/gh/devicons/devicon/icons/ruby/ruby-original.svg'>&nbsp;
         <img height="16px" src='https://cdn.jsdelivr.net/gh/devicons/devicon/icons/rails/rails-plain.svg'>&nbsp;
     </p>
-    <p>Strong Front-End product built with Angular and kept up-to-date with modern practices in mind, while building rails pieces on the side.
-Key contributor on a DSP platform which in addition to team effort led to an acquisition by the Verve Group.
-Complex architectural decisions and refactors were needed at times, given the complexity of the product against the demands of the market.</p>
+    <p>Developed and maintained an Angular front end for a demand-side advertising platform, with additional contributions to its Rails codebase.
+Worked on architectural decisions and refactors to keep the product maintainable as its requirements evolved.
+The company was later acquired by Verve Group.</p>
 </p>

 <hr/>